raspberrypilearning/focus-on-the-prize/en/step_4.md

 --- task ---

-Click the green flag to watch the twwo sprites move around the screen.
+Click the green flag to watch the two sprites move around the screen.

 --- no-print ---